Sara-Tucker/c-sharp-notes/wpf.md

 <br>

 ## Layout
 Two main container controls used for layout: StackPanel and Grid.
 StackPanel stack controls vertically or horizontally and automatically size them.
-For layouts other than a straight stack, like two rows, use a Grid.
+For layouts other than a straight stack, like two columns, use a Grid.

 <br>
 <br>